-If airport transfer is included in your trip package, please send us your flight information complete with flight number and arrival time so we can arrange your airport pick-up.
+If airport transfer is included in your trip package, please send us your flight information complete with flight number and arrival date and time so we can arrange your airport pick-up.
 Upon leaving the airport, look for the Green Track Hostel/Tapiche Reserve sign.
 You may see a few taxi drivers soliciting rides inside the baggage claim area, but our driver will be waiting for you outside the airport exit.

 If anything changes on the day of your flight, please call the office at +51 (65) 600 805, and we will do our best to accommodate.
-For reference, the hostel address is:
+For reference, the office address is:

 Ricardo Palma 516